rancher/terraform-provider-rancher2/website/docs/r/certificate.html.markdown

 page_title: "Rancher2: rancher2_certificate"
 sidebar_current: "docs-rancher2-resource-certificate"
 description: |-
   Provides a Rancher v2 certificate resource.
-This can be used to create certificates for rancher v2 environments and retrieve their information.
+This can be used to create certificates for Rancher v2 environments and retrieve their information.
 ---

 # rancher2\_certificate

 Provides a Rancher v2 certificate resource.
-This can be used to create certificates for rancher v2 environments and retrieve their information.
+This can be used to create certificates for Rancher v2 environments and retrieve their information.

-Depending of the availability, there are 2 types of Rancher v2 certificates:
+There are 2 types of Rancher v2 certificates:
 - Project certificate: Available to all namespaces in the `project_id`
 - Namespaced certificate: Available to just `namespace_id` in the `project_id`